Unwanted Facial or Body Hair?

 Are there side effects?

 Electrolysis has been performed for over 150 years and has proven to be an extremely safe procedure.
 There are no well-documented cases of any serious side effects.
 However, like many minor medical procedures, electrolysis treatment does have a healing phase.
 During this time, there may be some transient redness or swelling and occasionally some pinpoint scabbing.
-Gia will advise you regarding expectations during the consultation.

 How many visits will I have to make?